shawyunz/Covid19nz/README.md

 * This project is licensed under the MIT License.
 * Backend API provided by [simeonmiteff](https://github.com/simeonmiteff)/[nzcovid19cases](https://github.com/simeonmiteff/nzcovid19cases).
-* App Icon made by [Nhor Phai](https://www.flaticon.com/authors/nhor-phai) from www.flaticon.com
+* App Icon made by [Nhor Phai](https://www.flaticon.com/authors/nhor-phai) from www.flaticon.com.
-* Icons in app from https://materialdesignicons.com/
+* Icons in app from https://materialdesignicons.com/.
-* The images, "Total cases by DHB"  by the Ministry of Health and "UniteAgainstCovid-19" by NZ Government, are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+* In-app images, "Total cases by DHB"  by the Ministry of Health and "UniteAgainstCovid-19" by NZ Government, are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+* Emojis in commits from [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) under MIT.